toomyy94/CiberRato-Competition/README.md

 Code for CiberRato-Competition:
 Language: Python

 Objective: find a beacon in a maze.

-Code in python and contains multiple algorithms to robot execute.
+Algorithm: Multiple search algorithms which commands the robot.